neondatabase/website/content/docs/workflows/primer.md

 postgres://database_name_owner:AbC123dEf@ep-hidden-hall-a5x58cuv.us-east-2.aws.neon.tech/dbname
 ```

-You can create all of your branches from the primary branch or set up a dedicated branch that you use as a base.
-The former approach is simpler, while the latter provides greater data isolation.
+You can create all of your branches from the primary branch, or set up a dedicated branch that you use as a base.
+The first approach is simpler, while the second provides greater data isolation.

 ![database workflow A B](/docs/workflows/database_workflow_AB.jpg)

+## Create branch methods

+You can use either the Neon CLI or GitHub actions to incorporate branching into your workflow.

-### Creating branches
+### Neon CLI

-Branches can be created using the [Neon CLI](https://neon.tech/docs/reference/neon-cli).
-This allows you to create branches without leaving your editor and automate creating them in your CI/CD pipeline.
+Using the [Neon CLI](https://neon.tech/docs/reference/neon-cli) you can create branches without leaving your editor or automate branch creation in your CI/CD pipeline.

-#### Neon CLI

 <InstallCLI/>